-Students will also keep a record of activities and show they’ve met the award criteria by creating a personal leadership portfolio.
+In seeking recognition, students will complete a variety of tasks focused on building leadership knowledge and improving skills.
+Students will keep a record of activities and show they’ve met the award criteria by creating a personal leadership portfolio.
 This portfolio will also serve as a valuable record of their achievements and commitment as a leader—something they may refer to often when they’re applying for college and scholarships.

 The activities involved while seeking the designation will vary somewhat by each individual.
 There is no specific timeline for completing the portfolio, and some applicants may work to complete theirs in a single semester while others use a full school year or longer.

 After completing their portfolios, students can apply for the Distinguished Student Leader designation.
 Students may submit their applications at any time during the year prior to their high school graduation.
 In order to apply:

 - Students must create a student account and be verified by their NatStuCo adviser.*

 - Student councils must have an active NatStuCo membership.

 - Student council advisers must sign-off on student completion of required activities and satisfactory review of the student’s personal leadership portfolio.
 The adviser will be asked to provide a validation before the student can submit their application.
 Portfolio hard copies are no longer submitted to NatStuCo directly.

 - During the application process, students will be asked to share information about their school, student council, and personal leadership roles, experiences, and recognitions.

 - During the application process, students will be asked to submit their Leadership Philosophy Essay as part of the application, as well as respond to a few open-ended questions relating to their “leadership personality.”